 Stressed by toxic families

 Do you find yourself having anxiety attacks every time you make your annual trek back East to visit your in-laws?
 Do telephone conversations with your critical and demanding sister make you so frustrated that you start eating everything in sight?
 Do you feel drained and exhausted for days after your father and high-maintenance stepmother come to visit?
-Are you so frustrated with your spouse’s sitting on the couch and not helping with the housework that you turn to alcohol to cope?
+Are you so frustrated that your spouse sits on the couch and doesn’t help with the housework that you turn to alcohol to cope?
 Does arguing with your disrespectful teen over household chores give you a migraine?

 Social pressure to be unhealthy

 As an adolescent, did you experiment with alcohol and drugs because you wanted to be part of the “in” crowd?
 Did you and your girlfriends obsess together about being thin and having perfect bodies?
 Did you bond by doing extreme diets together, making yourselves throw up after eating, or taking diet pills and laxatives to speed up the process?
 Do you down 6 or 7 drinks every Friday night when you and your friends go out and party, black out, then have a hangover for the rest of the weekend?
-When you visit your family for the holidays, do you end up gaining 5 or 10 pounds from eating all the cakes and goodies they cook especially for you?
+When you visit your family for the holidays, do you end up gaining 5 or 10 pounds from eating all the cakes and goodies that your mom cooked specially for you?

 Taking care of everyone but yourself